 2. Liquid Assets to Net Worth Ratio

-In an emergency situation, it may not be easy to convert one’s assets into cash, so it’s essential to have some of the assets in liquid form.
+It may not be easy to convert one’s assets into cash in an emergency situation, so it’s essential to have some of the assets in liquid form.

-The liquid assets to net worth ratio determines how much of an individual’s net worth is in the form of cash or cash equivalents.
+The liquid assets to net worth ratio determine how much of an individual’s net worth is in the form of cash or cash equivalents.

-Net worth is simply the difference between the things you own versus the things that you owe.
+Net worth is simply the difference between the things you own versus what you owe.